 The most noticeable is weight gain.
 After they have been altered they require 30% less energy from food.
 You can prevent weight gain by feeding the appropriate amount and type of food.

 A small number of female dogs may leak urine as they age.
-This is similar to menopausal women.
 This condition can be controlled with medication.

-I hear that other countries don’t alter their pets like in the United States.
+I hear that other countries don’t spay or neuter their pets like in the United States.
 Why should I fix my animals?

 The most important reason is to reduce the number of unwanted animals.
-Humane societies are overcrowded with pets from irresponsible people.
+Humane societies are overcrowded with pets from irresponsible owners.